LDMX-Software/ldmx-sw/Detectors/data/README.md

 - `det`: the full LDMX detector
 - `ti`: the full detector but using a Ti target instead of W
 - `lyso`: the full detector but using a LYSO target instead of W
+- `al`: the full detector but using an Al target instead of W
 - `hcal-prototype`: the HCal prototype detector used during testbeam
 - `reduced`: reduced LDMX to be ran in 2024